 Even if you've never considered a smart video camera to watch over your property, you might be eyeballing a smart video doorbell.
 Guess what?
 Those have cameras too, and the vast majority of them, especially the most popular ones like Ring, store all of your video footage in the cloud.
-If you're uncomfortable with this arrangement, or if you just want to know what your options are for storing your video footage locally, then we've got you covered.
+If you're uncomfortable with this arrangement, or if you just want to know what your options are for the best smart video doorbells that store locally, then we've got you covered.
 Out of all of the smart video doorbells on this list, we like the Eufy Video Doorbell best because of its top-quality construction, excellent video capabilities, built-in eMMC storage, high-end encryption, and included doorbell chime.

 Eufy is easily the most well-known brand name on this list.
 Still, just in case it's flown under your radar: The company is one of Anker's sub-brands and is known for making high-quality connected home devices like smart cameras and lighting, robot vacuums, smart plugs, and even scales and baby monitors.

-The picture quality is excellent not just because of the resolution, but because it records and displays at a 4:3 aspect ratio, which shows more in the frame than other similar cameras with a 16:9 aspect ratio.
-You can view up to three seconds of footage before an alert, and you can customize smart detection zones, so your camera isn't tripped by every loose branch or squirrel.
+The picture quality is excellent not just because of the resolution but because it records and displays at a 4:3 aspect ratio, which shows more in the frame than other similar cameras with a 16:9 aspect ratio.
+You can view up to three seconds of footage before an alert, and you can customize smart detection zones, so every loose branch or squirrel doesn't trip your camera.
 You can control your Eufy Video Doorbell with Amazon's Alexa or the Google Assistant, and you know your video will be safe thanks to Eufy's military-grade AES-256 encrypted chip.
 The device is powered over your existing doorbell wiring, but that means there is no battery backup option.

 - Built-in eMMC storage